lgc13/LucasCosta_portfolio/android_studio/README.md

 ![Screenshot](Recipe_app_project/img/user2.png)

 <!-- Code explanation -->
-Similarly as to how I completed my Business Card App, for this Recipe app I extended AppCompatActivity which allowed me to bring in many native features of Android Studio.
-Making apps have never been so easy!
+Similar as to how I completed my Business Card App, I extended AppCompatActivity in this Recipe app which allowed me to bring in many native features of Android Studio.
+Making apps has never been so easy!

 ```java
 protected void onCreate(Bundle savedInstanceState) {